grow/grow/content/docs/translations.md

 grow extract
 [/sourcecode]

+Extracted translations can also be audited to find content that is untagged for translation.

+[sourcecode:bash]
+grow extract --audit
+[/sourcecode]

 ## Compiling translations

 Grow automatically recompiles translations when the development server starts, builds a pod, and during deployment.
 Translations must be recompiled before they're visible on your site.